peet032/Name-Database/README.md

 # Name-Database
-This is a simple way to store names in a database.
+This is a simple way to store names/things in a database (actually just a .txt file).